punith-cloudbyte/cloudbyte-elastimonkey/README.md

-## CloudMonkey
+## ElastiMonkey

-`cloudmonkey` is a command line interface for [Apache CloudStack](http://cloudstack.apache.org).
+`elastimonkey` is a command line interface for [CloudByte ElastiStor](http://www.cloudbyte.com/).
-CloudMonkey can be use both as an interactive shell and as a command line tool which simplifies Apache CloudStack configuration and management.
-It can be used with Apache CloudStack 4.0-incubating and above.
+ElastiMonkey can be used both as an interactive shell and as a command line tool which simplifies CloudByte ElastiStor configuration and management.
+It can be used with CloudByte ElastiStor 1.4.0-p6 and above.

 ![version badge](https://badge.fury.io/py/cloudmonkey.png) ![download badge](http://img.shields.io/pypi/dm/cloudmonkey.png)